Micha098/SSP_manuscript/README.md

 2. Demographics analysis of the study population
 3. Assessment of recording coverage across devices

-**Important Note:** The visualizations and analyses in this repository are conducted on summarized sleep metrics (e.g., total sleep time, wake after sleep onset, sleep onset latency) and demographic data.
-The raw sensor data (EEG signals, accelerometer data, etc.) are not included in these basic visualization tools but are available in the complete dataset.

 ## Sample Characteristics
 - Age range: 10-17 years
 - Balanced sex distribution
 - Includes siblings living in the same household
 - Documentation of ADHD comorbidity
 - Over 3,600 nights of recordings

-## Unique Features
-1. Parallel recordings from multiple devices enabling cross-validation of sleep measures
-2. Sibling design controlling for familial environmental factors
-3. Extended recording period allowing assessment of sleep patterns over time
-4. Raw sensor-level data availability for transparent and reliable research
-5. Comprehensive questionnaire data for correlation with objective measures

 ## Getting Started
 The Jupyter notebooks in this repository demonstrate: